rodolfolabiapari/Generalized-Assignment-Problem/README.md

 # Generalized-Assignment-Problem

-Solving the problem xxx using algorithms Genetic Algorithm, Simulated Annealing, Restart Method and GRASP.
+Solving the GAP problem using algorithms Genetic Algorithm, Simulated Annealing, Restart Method and GRASP.